-Each day, all children take part in a phonics, reading and writing lesson following the very successful Read Write Inc Programme.
+Each day, all children take part in a phonics, reading and writing lesson.
 In the morning, we take part in play based topic lessons.
 Topic planning is developed through Cornerstones and the children’s interests, and is taught through stories, adult guided activities, role play and extended play opportunities.
 Our lessons are often play based, both inside the classroom and in our large outdoor area.
 We spend time each day on child-initiated activities as well as in groups, working on adult-led activities.
 Children also have a mathematics based lesson in the afternoon where we ensure maths is fun and enjoyable by doing lots of practical activities.

 In Beech Class, children develop a strong partnership with parents, staff and other children, which may include taking part in whole school activities such as Collective Worship, Messy Church and Sports Afternoon.
 Reception children are welcomed as part of the school community from the very beginning and have a Year 6 buddy to help them settle in.

 Nursery children will attend Beech Class from 8.40am until 11.45am or until 3.15pm.